BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 ```
 $ sudo apt install python3-pip
 ```
+(Then repeat the `pip3 install python-bitcoinrpc` instructions.)

 ### Creating a BitcoinRPC Project

-You'll generally need to include appropriate declarations from `bitcoinrpc` in your Bitcoin projects in Python:
+You'll generally need to include appropriate declarations from `bitcoinrpc` in your Bitcoin projects in Python.
+The following will give you access to the RPC based commands:
 ```py
 from bitcoinrpc.authproxy import AuthServiceProxy, JSONRPCException
 ```